-To create a new terminal session, select the New option or click the button on the toolbar.
-Normally, the Connection Wizard is shown to help you create and configure the new session (there is a checkbox on the wizard startup page to disable this feature).
+To create a new terminal session, select the New option or click the D button on the toolbar.
+The Basic connection settings panel is displayed to help you create and configure the new session.
+This is the same panel that is displayed when selecting the Easy connect option on the Quick start panel.

-File ► Open...
+File ▶ Open...

 To open an existing session configuration file, select the Open option or click the button on the toolbar.
 This creates a new session with the settings that were saved in the selected configuration file.
+Note: AccuTerm 8 session configuration files are in JSON format, and have a different file extension (.atsp) from the configuration files in previous versions of AccuTerm.
+It is recommended that you convert your older .atcf files to the new format.
+To convert, just open the old file, and use File ▶ Save As to save in the new format.

-File ► Close
+File ▶ Close